 Mitzvah Projects are a chance for our students to consider how they can personally make a difference in the world.
 During the year prior to Bar or Bat Mitzvah students and their parents select a volunteering, advocacy, or fundraising project based on the child’s interests.

 Anshei Mitzvah is for adults who either did not have Bar or Bat Mitzvah as children, or who wish to re-commit themselves to Torah and a Jewish life.
-In the year preceding the ceremony the celebrant prepares to chant the selected Torah and Haftarah readings and to teach from the Bimah at a Shabbat morning service with Rabbi Goodman’s assistance.
+In the year preceding the ceremony the celebrant prepares to chant the selected Torah and Haftarah readings and to teach from the Bimah at a Shabbat morning service with our rabbi’s assistance.